The Wines of Portugal (Organized by Region)

 Wines

 • Branco Vinho Verde: Light-bodied white wines.
 Wines often have a slight spritz and fruity, lemonade-like flavors with notes of melon, gooseberry, and chalky texture.
 Producers create white Vinho Verde wines with a blend of several grape varieties, including Arinto, Azal, Trajadura, Loureiro, and Alvarinho (a.k.a Albariño).
-Keep your eyes peeled for single-varietal wines, particularly of Loureiro, Azal, and Alvarinho, which are some of the most popular grape varieties grown in Vinho Verde.
+Keep your eyes peeled for single-varietal wines, particularly Loureiro, Azal, and Alvarinho, which are some of the most popular grape varieties grown in Vinho Verde.

 Portugal-illustrations-alentejo-wine-reigon